EvolvedWeb/evowc/README.md

 #### Updating component attributes

 Sometimes you may want an attribute on the component to change when a property changes.
 This is a common need for CSS.
-If you want the property to also set the attribute on the component then your PDA needs to to include a `+` like this `:+show`.
+If you want the property to also set the attribute on the component then your CPA needs to to include a `+` like this `:+show`.
 In this case, when you set the `show` property it will also set the attribute `show` on the component.

 #### dataset / data attributes

 We support setting the `data` attributes through the `dataset` property.
 If you create an attribute like this `:data-dog-food="varName"` then the property `element.dataset.dogFood` will be set every time the setter for `varName` is called.

-We recommend using dataset attributes for passing needed data to an event handler.
+We recommend using data attributes for passing needed data to an event handler.

-##### example using dataset to pass params
+##### example using data attributes to pass params

 ``` xml
 <component tag="my-el" :#locale>